LukePappa/myOS/text.md

 His indwelling presence is known only by those who have reached a perfect maturity.

 Maturation begins with the recognition that all misery is self-inflicted.
-By choosing instead the appropriate responses to external events, the actions of others, and one’s own shortcomings, one gradually accumulates unconditional love, humility, inner peace, and a pure heart.
+By choosing instead the appropriate responses to external events, the actions of others, and one’s own shortcomings, one gradually accumulates virtue.